Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL

-By Onsager reciprocity ($D_{nm}=D_{mn}$), this identity (Eq.~\ref{eq:Dnm_BF_un}) quantifies both the total particle current ($j_n$) driven by a gradient in the boson chemical potential ($\nabla\mathcal{H}$), and the boson current ($j_m$) driven by a gradient in the total chemical potential ($\nabla\mu$).
-This is a direct manifestation of inter-component transport, showing coupling effect between bosonic and fermionic degrees of freedom.
-Unlike the relations for the total system, the boson-sector Drude weights $D_{mm}$ and $D_{me}$ cannot be expressed as simple macroscopic quantities due to the complex coupling between the components.
+By Onsager reciprocity ($D_{nm}=D_{mn}$), this identity (Eq.~\ref{eq:Dnm_BF_un}) quantifies both the total particle current ($j_n$) driven by a gradient in the boson chemical potential ($\nabla \mu_{B}$), and the boson current ($j_m$) driven by a gradient in the total chemical potential ($\nabla\mu$).
+Similarly, the thermal cross term $D_{m\epsilon}$ is given by: